 I also went on a spending spree and invested in some things that are yet to make a return.
 My three-year-old laptop kept crashing, so I bought a new laptop for £600.
 I wanted to up my Instagram and YouTube game so upgraded early and spend £180 on a new Samsung S9+.
 Again, turns out that my old laptop just needed its memory cleared down of bulky video, and its still going strong, as I sit in France typing this post on my said old laptop. £600 spent there that I didn’t need to.
 And the phone, well my Instagram is much better now, and I am getting lots of social media work, so I would say that investment has paid back.

 Investment in Products and People

 One should never compare oneself to others.
 I know this.
 But when I see others selling products I think I can do that as well.
 Products teaching others about my area of expertise.
 I know how to run a successful blog, I know how to negotiate like a demon.
 I know how to pitch and I know how to make money from many different avenues.
 And even better I had already written this content in blog posts and the chapters I wrote in Blogging Your Way To Riches.

-I invested a significant amount of money, into the development of these products and as I sit and write I am yet to recoup this money.
+I invested £2500, into the development of these products and as I sit and write I am yet to recoup this money.
 This money needs to be recouped and a positive ROI returned, yes forever the accountant.
 (Point added as I refresh this post in 2020, I never recouped the money, the coach I paid the money to was a complete scammer, AVOID Kerrie Rycroft at all costs)

 The second thing I have invested in which I know will take some time to recoup is time with a manager/life coach/strategy expert.
 My favourite manager of all time from the corporate world just happened to have a few months out of work just when I needed some help.
 We reviewed my business strategy, threw everything up in the air and let it settle down to see what the right things were to continue with.
 A new strategy was born, a new mission statement.